edgedb/edgedb/docs/intro/quickstart/working.rst

 .. _ref_quickstart_working:

 =====================
-Working with our data
+Working with the data
 =====================

 .. edb:split-section::

-  With TypeScript, there are three ways to run a query: use a string EdgeQL query, use our ``queries`` generator to turn a string of EdgeQL into a TypeScript function, or use our query builder API to build queries dynamically in a type-safe manner.
-In the next example, we'll show you each of these methods, but for the rest of the tutorial we'll use the query builder API.
+  With TypeScript, there are three ways to run a query: use a string EdgeQL query, use the ``queries`` generator to turn a string of EdgeQL into a TypeScript function, or use the query builder API to build queries dynamically in a type-safe manner.
+In the next example, you will see each of these methods, but the rest of the tutorial will use the query builder API.

   .. tabs::